 It’s actually quite possible work within the game’s existing class and job quest systems to accomplish that.
 Presently, all such quests have previous ones as prerequisites, and every player of the game’s main jobs has to complete their 20 or so quests (with the overall number of quests for the game’s Advanced Jobs, which start at higher levels, being lower).
 Only half of those quests actually provide abilities, though, and for a Blue Mage working within this system, it’d be far more appropriate for most or all of them to provide actions, with there being a focus on tracking down and battling the specific monsters necessary to learn their secrets.
 (Naturally, in terms of narrative and gameplay, there’d need to be some variety here, but I want to show the possibility in general terms).

 So while a Blue Mage would likely have more metaphorical leg work to be ready party play, and it might be excluded from groups if that leg work weren’t done, FFXIV‘s existing framework for class advancement already has room to address this issue in a mechanical sense.
 The 20 or so quests most of the original classes need to complete could provide, by themselves, anywhere from 20 Blue Mage spells up to 40 or even 60 (if quests provided multiple spells each by involving more than one monster type and action), all without expecting any more of a Blue Mage than FFXIV asks of Paladins, White Mages, or Dragoons.
-If the team wanted to include some actions determined by levels, they might look to the Blue Mage of FFXI, which had both cooldowns and Weaponskills that came not from monster attacks but by Now, this doesn’t necessarily satisfy concerns of flavor and class fantasy by itself—we’ll get to those later—but it should alleviate the concern that it would be impossible to implement Blue Mage without undue burdens on players that would lead to too much player exclusion.
+If the team wanted to include some actions determined by levels, they might look to the Blue Mage of FFXI, which had both cooldowns and Weaponskills that came not from monster attacks but by leveling up.
+Now, this doesn’t necessarily satisfy concerns of flavor and class fantasy by itself—we’ll get to those later—but it should alleviate the concern that it would be impossible to implement Blue Mage without undue burdens on players that would lead to too much player exclusion.

 Job & Encounter Balance